 - Reduces inflammation: Azelaic acid soothes irritation and helps to improve redness caused by inflammation in rosacea.

 - Fights acne: It has antibacterial properties which helps to treat current breakouts and prevent further bouts of acne, too.
+It’s why I included it in my blemish-busting Flawless Neutralising Gel

 - Gently exfoliates: It helps remove unsightly dead skin cells that can cause our skin to look matte.